Rev. Marci Scott-Weis – Pastor

 Marci comes to Magnolia UCC with a very diverse background.
-She has run a community health clinic in Nepal, was a hospice nurse on the front lines during the peak of the AIDS crisis, studied health policy and run a non-profit healthcare company.
+She formerly ran a community health clinic in Nepal, was a hospice nurse on the front lines during the peak of the AIDS crisis, studied health policy and helped run a non-profit healthcare company.
 She has a Masters in Divinity from Seattle University and a Certificate in Spiritual Direction.
 She has a passion for worship and spiritual experiences that extend beyond Sunday mornings and outside of the church walls into our greater community.
 Outside of Magnolia, Marci enjoys reading a good work of fiction in front of a fire on a cold, rainy day or taking a hike deep into the Cascades with her daughters.

 Ryan moved to Seattle from the New York City metropolitan area in 2017.
 A classically trained pianist, he holds a degree in piano performance from Oberlin Conservatory of Music in Ohio.
 Ryan has an extensive background in providing music for church worship services, as well as weddings, memorials, and events throughout NYC and Seattle.
 He is active as an accompanist & collaborator within the Seattle music scene and is a dedicated piano teacher, offering piano lessons throughout the city.
 In his spare time, Ryan enjoys hiking, travel, spending time with his pup, and exploring everything the beautiful PNW has to offer.
 More information can be found via his website: www.ryanwagnermusic.com.